The 2023 Honda CR-V Is an Even Better Hybrid SUV Than Before

 What’s new for the Honda CR-V?

 Honda is giving extensive updates to the 2023 Honda CR-V. More than anything else, Honda wants to focus the CR-V on improved hybrid options.
 According to Cars.com, the hybrid 2023 Honda CR-Vs are getting a new dual-motor electric system.
 This change will not only improve fuel economy, but Honda hopes the increase in performance will bring even more buyers to the new hybrid platform.
-Honda estimates by 2023 that over half of the CR-V customers will opt for the hybrid.
+Honda estimates by 2023, over half of the CR-V customers will opt for the hybrid.
 With specs like this, who could blame them?

 Aside from the new hybrid powertrain, the trim levels have moved around a bit.
 Also, an all-wheel drive system is now available on all CR-V trims and is standard on the top Sport Touring model; it now can send up to 50% of available torque to the rear wheels.